 Please reach us at if you cannot find an answer to your question.

-This event is free to the public on both days!
+This event is free to the public on all days!

-Food will be sold by some local vendors, but feel free to bring food yourself.
-We do ask that you do not bring alcohol to the event.
+Food will be sold by some local vendors on November 2, but feel free to bring food yourself.
+We do ask that you do not bring alcohol.

 Here are some things that will make your time at the event more pleasant: